 Retail inventories are valued at the lower of cost and net realizable value.
 Valuing retail inventories requires the Company to use estimates related to: adjusting to cost inventories valued at retail; future retail sales prices and reductions; and inventory losses during periods between the last physical count and the balance sheet date.
-Included in cost of sales for the year ended January 31, 2016, the Company recorded \$1,392 (January 31, 2015 - \$4,223) for the write-down of inventories as a result of net realizable value being lower than cost.
-The decrease in the write-down of inventories is due to the clearance of discontinued under-performing general merchandise inventory in the northern Canada stores last year.
-There was no reversal of inventories written down previously that are no longer estimated to sell below cost during the year ended January 31, 2016 or 2015.
+Included in cost of sales for the year ended January 31, 2017, the Company recorded \$1,129 (January 31, 2016 - \$1,392) for the write-down of inventories as a result of net realizable value being lower than cost.
+There was no reversal of inventories written down previously that are no longer estimated to sell below cost during the year ended January 31, 2017 or 2016.